Afghans warned: the taxman is coming after you

 Corporations pay a flat tax of 20 percent - the same rate for an individual earning over $2,000 a month.

-But unlike developed countries where personal income tax generates a sizeable chunk of revenue, most Afghans scoff at the idea of giving the government some of their meager earnings.
+But unlike developed countries where personal income tax generates a sizeable chunk of revenue, most Afghans scoff at the idea of giving the government some of their meagre earnings.

 The average annual income, in a country ranked one of the world's poorest, is just $470, according to the World Bank.
 Those making less than $100 a month don't have to pay tax.